Lab news and links.

 Juhyun presented his work in the minisymposium on Deep-Layer Projection Neurons of the Neocortex: Specialized Subpopulations Exhibiting Distinct Integration and Output.
 Solange organized a minisymposium on New Breakthroughs in Understanding the Role of Functional Interactions Between the Neocortex and the Claustrum.
 Read the summary of the minisymposium written in collaboration with the other speakers in the Journal of Neuroscience here.

-Maxime presents his work on the transcriptional heterogeneity of layer 6 corticothalamic neurons in somatosensory cortex th the 30th annual Barrels Conference held this year at Johns Hopkins.
+Maxime presents his work on the transcriptional heterogeneity of layer 6 corticothalamic neurons in somatosensory cortex at the 30th annual Barrels Conference held this year at Johns Hopkins.
 Join us next year in California for Barrels XXXI.

 Solange presented the lab's work at a great Society for Claustrum Research meeting at George Washington University.
 Join us next year for the 5th Annual Symposium.
 Visit the Society's website for more details: www.claustrumsociety.org